The learning loop

 The AI Challenge

-AI doesn’t replace the loop but speeds it up dramatically.
-Each step can be done faster, much faster.
-With AI, it’s now possible to skip learning entirely, dive straight into practice, and get working results.
 But this speed creates a hidden danger.
-When building working code takes hours instead of weeks, the struggle that creates deep understanding gets skipped.
-Results come without insight.
-This leads to building anything while understanding nothing.
-It works until complexity arises, then there’s no foundation to solve real problems.
+When working code can be built in hours instead of weeks, the struggle that creates deep understanding gets skipped.
+Results come fast, but insight doesn’t.
+This leads to building anything while understanding nothing, which works fine until real complexity shows up and there’s no foundation to handle it.

 This is why AI demands a new step: Reflect.
 The deliberate pause that transforms speed into real understanding.
+Reflection in this context means analyzing the decisions:

 Design Choices: